chrischu/SolutionInspector/README.md

-# SolutionChecker
+# SolutionInspector
-Checks VisualStudio solutions against a plethora of different rules to keep your solution and projects tidy.
+Inspects VisualStudio solutions against violations against a plethora of different rules to keep your solution tidy.